bipinswarnkar1989/continents-pwa/README.md

 ### `docker-compose up`

-Using only above single Docker command, application will fetch all the dependencies and run in the development mode.
+Using only above single Docker script, application will fetch all the dependencies and run in the development mode.

 ### `yarn start`